-A special "meet-me" teleconference will be held on Monday, September 22, 2023 at 10:00 am (central time) for groups planning to submit a HASP application.
-During the teleconference, we will present a brief description of the HASP program, what we expect to see in all applications, and will address any questions you may have.
-Groups who have previously flown on HASP as well as new organizations should plan on attending this Zoom teleconference.
-A second Application Development teleconference will be held on Friday, October 13, 2023 at 10:00 am (central time) to discuss any questions potential applicants may have while creating their proposal.
-To participate in either or both teleconferences, please register at https://laspace.lsu.edu/hasp2024-qa-registration-form/.
-Once registered, all the appropriate Zoom information will be emailed to the participants.
+A special virtual meeting (via Microsoft Teams) will be held on Monday, September 27, 2024, at 10:00 am (central time) for groups planning to submit a HASP application.
+During the meeting, we will briefly describe the HASP program and what we expect to see in all applications and address any questions you may have.
+Groups who have previously flown on HASP and new organizations should plan on attending this Microsoft Teams meeting.
+A second Application Development virtual meeting will be held on Friday, October 18, 2024, at 10:00 am (central time) to discuss any questions potential applicants may have while creating their proposal.
+To participate in either both teleconferences, please or register at https://lsu.formstack.com/forms/hasp ga registration.
+Once registered, all the appropriate Teams information will be emailed to the participants.